Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: A framework for local face lattices

-is a \emph{nested normal cone} of $C$ at $S$, and we label any $v \in N_C^U(S)$ to be a \emph{nested normal} of $C$ at $S$ in $U$. \end{definition} The idea of normal cone defined at a set has an implicit relation with the notion of relative interior. \begin{lemma}[nested normals in the relative interior are representative] Let $C \subseteq \mathbb{R}^n$ be convex and $S \subseteq C$ a non-empty convex set.
-Let $U \subseteq \mathbb{R}^n$ be a subspace, and $x \in \rint(S)$.
+is a \emph{nested normal cone} of $C$ at $S$, and we label any $v \in N_C^U(S)$ a \emph{nested normal} of $C$ at $S$ in $U$. \end{definition} The normal cone at a set has an elegant connection to the notion of relative interior of that set: the normal cone at points in the relative interior match the normal cone of the set. \begin{lemma}[Normal cones in the relative interior are representative] Let $C \subseteq \mathbb{R}^n$ be convex and $S \subseteq C$ a non-empty convex set.
+Let $U \subseteq \mathbb{R}^n$ be a subspace such that $S-S \subseteq U$, and $x \in \rint(S)$.
 Then